 How does Recap integrate with other tools?

 Recap integrates seamlessly with other Autodesk products, especially Revit, for streamlined BIM workflows.
-It supports various file formats, facilitating data exchange between different software.
-This interoperability enhances project efficiency by allowing users to leverage Recap's 3D models in design and documentation processes.
+It also works with AutoCAD, Fusion 360, and 3ds Max, facilitating data exchange between design and modeling platforms.
+This interoperability enhances project efficiency.

 What the main competitors of Recap?